 High regulatory costs are one reason why air pollution emissions may be high in developing countries.
-We design, implement and evaluate the effects of emissions trading on particulate matter air pollution from industrial point sources.
-Our estimates show that the introduction of emissions trading reduced pollution by between 20% and 30%, relative to a control group of plants that remained in the command-and-control regime.
+We evaluate the effects of a new emissions market on particulate matter air pollution and abatement costs.
+Our estimates show that the introduction of emissions trading reduced pollution by between 20% and 30%, relative to a control group of plants that remained in the commandand-control regime.
 We estimate that this reduction in pollution was achieved for no additional expenditure on abatement capital and at low permit prices within the range of engineering estimates of abatement costs.

 We use permit trading data from the emissions market to expand our measurement of costs to include variable abatement costs, which are otherwise difficult to measure.
 The level and elasticity of marginal abatement costs are estimated in the treatment group under the assumption that plants bid their expected marginal abatement cost in the market.
 Control plants did not trade permits as they did not participate in the market.
 It is therefore not possible to simply compare permit prices across the two treatment arms.
 Instead, we apply the model estimated in the treatment group to calculate abatement costs at the control level of emissions.
 Our model estimates imply that the emissions market reduced variable abatement costs at the same time that it sharply cut emissions.
 At constant cost, the emissions market would have reduced emissions load by nearly half.

-The results of the present experiment, in combination with prior work, suggest that a large part of the costs of environmental regulation are due not to abatement costs per se, which are emphasized in economic theory, but to the fixed costs of monitoring and enforcing regulation.
+The results of the present experiment, in combination with prior work, suggest that a large part of the costs of environmental regulation are due not to abatement costs per se, which are the object of most theory on regulation, but to the fixed costs of monitoring and enforcing regulation.
 Duflo et al. (2018) describe and model in detail how enforcement is conducted in the command and control status quo.
-The regulatory regime of visiting plants, taking observations and levying penalties has extremely high costs, but even in that paper we estimated that abatement equipment had high efficacy when run.
-Here, similarly, the emissions market in Gujarat took years of preparation to set up and required plants to install and the regulator continuous emissions monitoring systems (CEMS).
+The regulatory regime of visiting plants, taking observations and levying penalties has extremely high costs, but even in that paper we estimated that abatement equipment had high efficacy when it was run.
+Here, similarly, the emissions market in Gujarat took years of preparation to set up and required plants to install acontinuous emissions monitoring systems (CEMS).
 These investments came on top of high levels of pre-existing investment in abatement equipment itself.
-Taking these estimates of fixed regulatory costs as sunk, our model estimates imply that variable abatement costs impose an additional expense on the order of USD 1,000 per plant-month, which is very small in relation to the plants concerned.
+Taking these estimates of fixed regulatory costs as sunk, our model estimates imply that variable abatement costs impose an additional expense on the order of USD 1,000 per plant-month, which is very small next to the total costs of the plants concerned.